 Barry Hilton at Premium Comedy

-On a Wednesday you can stay town-side with 1.
-Beerhouse Comedy Club (Long Street) or check out 2.
-Armchair Comedy Wednesdays, New Material night in Obs or head to 3.
-Kasi Comedy Nights out at Mzoli’s in Gugs.
+On a Wednesday you can go chill in Woodstock with the 1.
+Mash Tun Wednesdays, or check out 2.
+Armchair Comedy, New Material night in Obs.

 ARMCHAIR WEDNESDAYS (OPEN MIC NIGHT)